This chapter illustrates quickly how to set up a Free Pascal and SDL2 development environment within a few minutes under Linux.

 Download and install FPC, FPC sourc code and Lazarus

-The first step is to install the Free Pascal compiler (version 3.0.0 or higher), the Compiler’s source code (same version as the compiler) and the Lazarurs IDE (version 1.6 or higher).
-First check if your package manager provides this software in these (or higher) versions!
-It is likely that you find the software but the versions may lack behind.
-If that is the case, download and execute these three .deb files in the shown sequence.
+The first step is to install the Free Pascal compiler (version 3.0.4 or higher), the Compiler’s source code (same version as the compiler) and the Lazarurs IDE (version 2.0.6 or higher).
+To get the most recent, stable environment, download these three files from the official Lazarus website: https://www.lazarus-ide.org/index.php?page=downloads.

-If everything went right, Lazarus can be started up by typing “startlazarus” in the terminal or by finding the program here: /usr/bin/startlazarus which is a symbolic link to the actual executable here: /usr/share/lazarus/1.6/startlazarus.
-On your system it may be located at a different location but these are rather standard location.
+If everything went right, Lazarus can be started up by typing “startlazarus” in the terminal or by finding the program in the application menue.

 On start up of Lazarus the directories for FPC and the FPC source code were found and set already.
-As a hint I show where these are located on my system are:
+As a hint I show where these are located on my system:

 - FPC: /usr/bin/fpc